rwinslow/resolve/README.md

 - **Windfall**.
 Someone thinks of a benefit.

 #### _Combat_ is Taking Action with the intent to harm.
 - Your opponent must take a specific number of wounds to be incapacitated.
-Specific Gear may have a stronger or weaker impact depending on the situation.
+Some targets may make Gear more or less effective.

 ![Success Probabilities](images/success-probabilites.png)